• Login

 To answer these questions, develop customer personas, a representative profile of each of your customer segments.
 Each persona should be grounded in research and data including demographic, geographic and psychographic information, such as: their goals, motivation, preferences and pain points.

 Your marketing team might already have personas developed, on which you can piggy-back or flush-out with your own team’s insight.
-In addition to internal primary data, you can also use secondary industry data to supplement, such as data like the “Channels popularity by age group” micrographic or any other CX demographic research found in the NICE CXone Customer Experience (CX) Transformation Benchmark.
+In addition to internal primary data, you can also use secondary industry data to supplement, such as data like the “Channels popularity by age group” micrographic or any other CX demographic research found in the NiCE CXone Customer Experience (CX) Transformation Benchmark.

 Step 2: Map the Customer Journey